 Unfortunately, a "value" stock is not simply the cheapest priced stock you can find.
 A $2 stock can be, and often is, much more expensive than a $200 stock.
-To understand why, you must first understand what earnings per share (EPS) is.
+To understand why, you must first understand earnings per share (EPS).

-The price-to-earnings ratio commonly referred to as "the multiple," the "P/E," or "price-to-earnings multiple," is the most widely used valuation tool for stocks.
+EPS is used in conjunction with another valuation tool, the price-to-earnings (P/E) ratio, also commonly referred to as "the multiple."
 Simply put, the P/E ratio is a multiple based on companies current earnings that expresses what investors are willing to pay for those earnings.
-While stocks"P/E" is typically displayed next to its ticker on sites like Yahoo!
-Finance or The Motley Fool, you can also calculate it yourself quite easily, by dividing stocks share price by its EPS.
+While a stock's P/E ratio is typically displayed next to its ticker symbol, you can also calculate it yourself quite easily, by dividing a stock's share price by its EPS.

-For example, if Best Buy's share price is $80, and its EPS (TTM) is $8, its P/E ratio is 10; 80, divided by 8, is 10.
-The lower the P/E, the less you are paying for a businesses earnings.
-Yet, even then, a lower P/E does not always mean a cheaper stock retail.
+For example, if Best Buy's share price is $80, and its EPS is $8, its P/E ratio is 10 (80 divided by 8).
+The lower the P/E, the less you are paying for a business' earnings.
+Yet, even then, a lower P/E does not always mean a cheaper stock—and a good value.

 Limitations of the P/E With Retail Stocks

-Second, a retail stock may also have abnormally high EPS due to a one-time event or cyclical period.
-This could because it released a hit product, closed a bunch of locations, or received a one-time favorable tax ruling.
+Second, a retail stock may also have abnormally high EPS due to a unique event or cyclical period.
+This could because it had an unexpectedly good Christmas season, closed a bunch of locations, or received a one-time favorable tax ruling.
 All of these factors will make the stock seem cheap by way of the P/E but, when the following year's earnings fail to measure up, the P/E will jump in a hurry.